joeqian10/neo3-gogogo/README.md

 Eventually, you will need a wallet to sign transactions which will be sent to Neo Blockchain.
 You can either create a new wallet or import existing one.
 Please check wallet model for more detail.

-You will need a wallet to sign certain transactions which will be sent to Neo blockchain.

 ````Go
 //Open your wallet with privateKey
 privateKey := []byte{} // add your private key here